WilliamDYW/resume/README.md

 Difference comparing with original repository:
 * Use `config.yml` to organize the information to share information across different purpose.
-* Add extra LaTeX command to suit more applications
+* Add extra LaTeX commands to suit more applications
 * Summarize user-friendly instructions in README
 * Comply with rules from USC recommendations in VMock
     * Bold for job title